 Choosing the right retinoid

-If you have moderate to severe acne, rosacea or a skin condition, make sure you talk to a doctor or dermatologist first.
+If you’ve got moderate to severe acne, rosacea or a skin condition, make sure you talk to a doctor or dermatologist first.
 Don’t go it alone.
-They will need to determine the suitability of using a retinoid, the most appropriate form to use and the right strength for you.
+They’ll need to determine the suitability of using a retinoid, the most appropriate form to use and the right strength for you.
 In most cases, where a skin condition is being treated, a prescription retinoid is needed.
-They will also need to review your progress and help you manage any side effects, or even potentially even change you over to another prescription retinoid.
+They’ll also need to review your progress and help you manage any side effects, or even potentially even change you over to another prescription retinoid.